 One of the best-known island castles in England is located in Cornwall – England’s most south-westerly county.
 St Michael’s Mount is a rocky island, cut off from the shore twice a day at high tide.
 The oldest buildings in this spectacular setting date back to the 12th century, with a medieval church, castle, a living community, and a legendary connection to King Arthur.

-There is plenty to see and do at this castle on an island, but do make sure to check the tide times before your visit!
+There is plenty to see and do at this castle on an island, but check the tide times before your visit!
 You can surround yourself with history, marvel at the architecture of the medieval church and castle itself, discover the legend of Jack the Giant Killer, enjoy the subtropical terraced garden, and find out about a connection to King Arthur too.

-The causeway out to St Michael’s Mount, when uncovered at low tide, is about 1/2 mile long – about a 10-15 minute walk.
+When uncovered at low tide, the causeway to St Michael’s Mount is about 1/2 mile long – about a 10-15 minute walk.
 If the tide is in, you can take a boat to the island.

 Eilean Donan Castle, Dornie, Scotland